jvaill/coffee-boy/README.md

 A Game Boy emulator written in CoffeeScript.

 CoffeeBoy currently includes a complete disassembler and a mostly complete, very accurate, CPU core.
-Interrupts, timers, and most hardware is yet to be implemented with the exception of basic graphics.
+Some games run, albeit with tons of glitches - mostly graphical.

 With CoffeeScript installed, run ```cake build``` to see available tasks.